Keying-sky/sWeights/README.md

 # S1 Coursework
 ### Keying Song

-In this coursework, a comparison between the extended multi-dimensional likelihood fit and the weighted fit exploiting *sWeights* is made step by step.
+In this coursework, a package named *fit_methods* was created for the the comparison between the extended multi-dimensional likelihood fit and the weighted fit exploiting *sWeights*.

 ## Declaration
 No auto-generation tools were used in this coursework except for generation of BibTeX references.

 ## Project Structure
-The main structure of the packages created for this project is like:
+The main structure of *fit_methods* is like:
 ```
 .
-├── src/
+├── fit_methods/
 │   ├── bootstrap/         # bootstrap analysis implementation
 │   ├── distribution/      # p.d.f.s' definition, verification and visualisation
 │   ├── fitting/           # the fitter for EML fitting
 │   ├── generation/        # the data generator
 │   └── sweight/           # sWeights analysis implementation
-├── pyproject.toml         # configuration
+├── pyproject.toml
-├── README.md              # readme file
+├── README.md
 └── usage_examples.ipynb   # the main file to answer the questions
 ```